christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

 - **Map/filter pipeline:** Treat the scanner chain as a series of map + filter stages.
 Primary producers map raw world data into contexts; downstream scanners only narrow or annotate those contexts rather than expanding the set.
 - **Context contract:** Scanners must emit contexts that satisfy the published type contract.
 For example, `SquareCtx` must include `squareId` (and ideally a `ref` or enough information for consumers to resolve it).
 If a field is omitted, the consumer **must** be able to recover the reference cheaply.
 Document any deviations so downstream matchers aren’t surprised.
 - **Configurable instances:** `WS.enableScanner(id, config)` accepts a flat config table.
 You can enable the same scanner ID multiple times with different configs (e.g., “kitchen” vs “bathroom” room matchers); WorldScanner returns a distinct handle for each instance so you can disable them independently.
 - **Validation & logging:** The router validates contexts before emission; invalid payloads are dropped with a debug log so scanner authors can adjust without crashing consumers.
-Use `router.logger` for per-scanner diagnostics.

 ---